 9:00 AM - 5:00 PM

-Day 3 shifts gears.
-With a core set of skills established, we can begin developing Penetration Testing tools that you can use in your next engagement.
-You will develop a back door command shell that evades antivirus software and provides you with that critical initial foot-hold in the target environment.
-You will then develop a customizable SQL Injection tool that you can use to extract all the data from a vulnerable database when off the shelf tools fail.
+With a core set of skills established, we shift gears on day three.
+You will begin developing penetration testing tools to use in your next engagement.
+You will develop a backdoor command shell that evades antivirus software and provides you with that critical initial foothold in the target environment.
+You will then develop a customizable SQL injection tool that you can use to extract all the data from a vulnerable database when off-the-shelf tools fail.
 Finally, we will discuss how to speed up your code with multi-threading.

 CPE/CMU Credits: 6